12V/Assembled

 --teleop.id=my_awesome_leader_arm # <- Give the robot a unique name

-1. Teleoperate LeKiwi
+10. Teleoperate LeKiwi

 If you’re using a Mac, you might need to give Terminal permission to access your keyboard for teleoperation.
 Go to System Preferences > Security & Privacy > Input Monitoring and check the box for Terminal.

-To teleoperate, SSH into your Raspberry Pi, and run conda activate lerobot and this command:
+To teleoperate, SSH into your Raspberry Pi, and run `conda activate lerobot` and this command:

 python -m lerobot.common.robots.lekiwi.lekiwi_host --robot.id=my_awesome_kiwi

-Then on your laptop, also run conda activate lerobot and run the API example, make sure you set the correct remote_ip and port in examples/lekiwi/teleoperate.py.
+Then on your laptop, also run `conda activate lerobot` and run the API example, make sure you set the correct `remote_ip` and `port` in `examples/lekiwi/teleoperate.py`.

 python examples/lekiwi/teleoperate.py